cristian-sima/redux-paginator-immutable-react16/wiki/Home.md

-Welcome to the redux-paginator-immutable wiki!
+Welcome to the redux-paginator-immutable-react16 wiki!

 The module exports:
 - `<Info ...props />`